giulava/esame-/README.md

 * $\pi(\theta)$ is the **prior distribution** for $\theta$
 * $\mathcal{Z}$ is the normalisation factor called **evidence**

-The likelihood function is something we choose as a Gaussian
+The likelihood function is usually choosen as a Gaussian

 $\mathcal{L}(d|\theta)=\frac{1}{\sqrt{2\pi\sigma^{2}}}exp \big( -\frac{1}{2}\frac{(d-\mu(\theta))^{2}}{\sigma^{2}}\big)$